jeffreykemp/jk64-plugin-reportmap/README.md

 * Oracle Application Express **5.0.3** or later
 * Your **[Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key)**

   > Google provides a free monthly credit which includes thresholds for some API requests (some are unlimited).
 You can use the platform to set daily quotas and email alerts to control your monthly costs.
-Refer to the pricing information page for details: https://cloud.google.com/maps-platform/pricing/.
+Refer to the [pricing information page](https://cloud.google.com/maps-platform/pricing/) for details.

   > Make sure to **[restrict your API key](https://developers.google.com/maps/documentation/javascript/get-api-key#restrict_key)** to your domain, especially if your website will be accessible on the internet.
 You can modify this at any time as required.